Courtney Johnson (water polo): University of California Berkeley

-Courtney Johnson attended the University of California, Berkeley.
-She competed on University of California, Berkeley's first Varsity Women's Water Polo team in 1996.
-She was coached by soon to be Olympic teammate Maureen Mendoza and led the team to a second-place finish at the Collegiate National Championship Tournament.
-Johnson was named the Collegiate National Championship Most Valuable Player.
+Johnson led the Berkeley team to a second-place finish at the Collegiate National Championship Tournament, and was named the Collegiate National Championship Most Valuable Player.
 She was also honored as the MPSF Northern Division Player of the Year, Western Regional Most Valuable Player and NCAA First Team All-American.
-She was named the Daily Californian Female Athlete of the Year.
-Johnson was the Most Valuable Player for the California Golden Bears for three-straight years (1994–96).
+During her career, she was named the Daily Californian Female Athlete of the Year.
+Johnson was the Most Valuable Player for the California Golden Bears for three-successive years from 1994–96.
 In 2010 she was inducted in the University of California Hall of Fame.
-Johnson will be inducted into the Utah Sports Hall of Fame, class of 2021.
+Johnson was inducted into the Utah Sports Hall of Fame, class of 2021.